4tinbras/spring-react-demo/readme.md

 In order to run the project manually startup each project:
 * Spring ``./gradlew spring-backend:clean:build:bootRun``
 * React ``npm install`` followed by ``npm run dev``
+  * application is wired to expect authorization service on localhost:8020 and backend localhost:8080, any alteration needs to be commited to its env vars
 * Prometheus as per ``https://github.com/prometheus/prometheus``
 * Keycloak instance as per ``https://www.keycloak.org/getting-started/getting-started-zip``
   * suggested command for running keycloak is: